 The traffic impacts of each alternative were compared using volume-to-capacity (V/C) ratio forecasts to identify the predicted amount of congestion.
-Level of service (LOS) was used to assign subjective degrees of driver comfort to ranges of V/C ratios, with LOS A indicating free-flowing traffic, and LOS F indicating severe congestion.
+Level of service (LOS) was used to assign degrees of driver comfort to ranges of V/C ratios, with LOS A indicating free-flowing traffic, and LOS F indicating severe congestion.
 As of 2007, the entire PSA road network was operating at LOS D (acceptable for urban conditions) or better, except the intersection of 1st and Alameda Sts.
 (LOS F) and three roadway segments along 2nd and Alameda Sts.
 (LOS E).
 Under predicted year 2030 No Build conditions, five additional LOS E and LOS F intersections and nine additional LOS E/F roadway segments were identified.
-The traffic impacts of the No Build, TSM, and Underground Emphasis LRT Alternatives were found to be minimal and essentially equal, due to their lack of street-running tracks or changes to the road network.
+The traffic impacts of the No Build, TSM, and Underground Emphasis LRT Alternatives were found to be minimal and essentially equal, due to their lack of street-running tracks or changes to the road network (Table S-13).

 The At-Grade Emphasis LRT Alternative, on the other hand, would convert traffic lanes, including bus only lanes, along Flower, 2nd, Main, Los Angeles, and Temple Sts. to rail rights-of-way, thus reducing the road capacity for automobiles and buses.
 Numerous turning restrictions would also force additional around-the-block movements and limit access to some parcels.
-As such, the traffic modeling revealed that roadway congestion in the PSA would increase as a result of the At-Grade Emphasis LRT Alternative.
+As such, the traffic modeling revealed that roadway congestion in the PSA would increase as a result of the At-Grade Emphasis LRT Alternative (Table S-14).
 There would be four additional LOS E/F intersections and two additional LOS E/F roadway segments beyond year 2030 No Build conditions.
 As a result, this alternative is the least preferable from the standpoint of roadway traffic congestion, and the other alternatives are all equally favorable.
 The following tables show the performance of some roadway segments in the PSA under each of the alternatives.
+Table S-15 summarizes the LOS in various intersections in the PSA.
+The highest number of LOS E and F intersections for both Option A and B of the At Grade Emphasis LRT.